KhronosGroup/KTX-Software-CTS/README.md

 Each test case file must be added to the CASELIST of the [CMakeLists.txt](clitests/CMakeLists.txt) where it will be registered to ctest.
 The test cases can be run with the python [runner script](clitests/clitest.py) or with ctest.
+By default, matching output files will be deleted unless the `--keep-matching-outputs` flag is passed to the runner script.

 Each JSON test case file shall contain a root object with the following properties:
 - `description (string)`: Human readable description of the given test case.